The Riant Theatre Honors BARBARA MONTGOMERY, JOE MORTON,

 ANDRE DE SHIELDS and CHAPMAN ROBERTS

-With a special Pioneer of the Arts Awards at the Launch Party for the 29th Season of the Strawberry One-Act and Theatre Festival
+With a special Pioneer of the Arts Award at the Launch Party for the 29th Season of the Strawberry One-Act and Theatre Festival

 Among the presenters for the 2016 ceremony are the author and NYU Theater scholar Michael Dinwiddie and Van Dirk Fisher, AUDELCO Award recipient, Founder/ Artistic Director of The Riant Theatre and the Strawberry One-Act and Theater Festival.